Showdown (sport): How to play the game

 The game is played by 2 players, on a rectangular table with a centre board screen, and goal pockets on either short sides.
 The objective of the game is to bat the ball across the table, under the centreboard screen, into the opponent's goal, while the opponent tries to prevent this from happening.
 The players have to wear eye protection, to ensure that they won't be able to see the ball.
 Play is always initiated with a serve.
 To serve correctly, players must hit the ball so that it bounces off the side wall of the table exactly once, before passing under the centre screen.
 If not performed correctly, 1 point will be awarded to the opponent.
 Each player serves two times in a row.
 A player scores two points for a goal and one point when their opponent hits the ball into the screen, hits the ball off the table, touches the ball with the bat or the batting hand within the goal area, touches the ball with anything but the bat, or traps or stops the ball for more than 2 seconds, making the ball inaudible for the opponent.
-One point is also awarded to the opponent if a player touches his or her eye protection without first asking permission.
+One point is also awarded to the opponent if a player touches their eye protection without first asking permission.